 - Farewell Dinner

-This morning we visit Lot’s Cave and Museum near Ghwar as-Safi.
+Midday we depart for lunch at the Mujib Chalets.
+Located on the shores of the Madash peninsula within the Mujib Biosphere Reserve, they provide some of the best Dead Sea views along the coast.
+Fifty kilometres further south we reach Ghwar as-Safi where we visit Lot’s Cave and Museum.
 The cave purportedly sheltered Lot and his daughters after they fled from the ill-fated cities of Sodom and Gomorrah.
 A Byzantine monastery was built there, and recently a magnificent new museum.
 In addition to exploring the unique environmental and geological conditions that make the Dead Sea the lowest elevation on earth, the museum showcases the rich archaeological and cultural heritage of the diverse populations that have inhabited the shores of the Dead Sea over millennia.
 The collection includes 4500-year-old pottery excavated from the sites of Bab edh-Dhra and Numeira, thought by some to be the Biblical cities of Sodom and Gomorrah.

 This evening we enjoy a farewell meal at the hotel.
 (Overnight Dead Sea) BLD

-Day 16: Friday 9 April, Dead Sea – Amman Airport; Tour Ends
+Day 16: Wednesday 16 April, Dead Sea; Tour Ends